 TA6 and TA7 Property Information forms: understanding the changes and implications

-The purpose of the updated guidance is to further aide buyers/renters by ensuring they have access to key information at an earlier stage in the buying/renting process.
-This then allows them to make a more informed decision on whether they’d like to proceed with the property.
-By reducing the likelihood of a prospective buyer/renter finding out detrimental information about the property later on in the process, the new guidance should mean that fewer transactions fall through at a late stage (i.e. after conveyancers have been instructed).
+The purpose of the updated guidance is to further aid buyers/renters by ensuring they have access to key information at an earlier stage in the buying/renting process.
+This is supposed to allow them to make a more informed decision on whether they’d like to proceed with the property.
+By reducing the likelihood of a prospective buyer/renter finding out detrimental information about the property later on in the process, the new guidance intends that fewer transactions fall through at a late stage (i.e. after conveyancers have been instructed).

-The revised TA6 and TA7 forms include updated and new questions to incorporate the recent NTSELAT material information requirements.
-This will ensure that material information is shared between each party to the transaction and their conveyancers.
+The revised TA6 and TA7 forms include updated and new questions in support of the recent NTSELAT material information guidance.
+This is intended that material information is shared between each party to the transaction and their conveyancers.

 Implications for conveyancers

-For conveyancers, the updated guidance may mean that they are instructed earlier on in a transaction.
-They may also be able to provide more accurate advice to their clients, given that key information should be more readily accessible.
-Overall, this may encourage quicker transactions from start to finish, resulting in more satisfied clients.
+If and when the changes come into effect, for conveyancers that are affected by these changes the updated guidance may mean that they are instructed earlier on in a transaction.
+They may also be able to provide more accurate advice to their clients, given that key information should be more readily accessible, or will be shared by relevant estate agents that are involved in the transactions.
+Overall, it is suggested that this may encourage quicker transactions from start to finish, resulting in more satisfied clients.

 However, there are risks that come from the update.
-Failure to use the updated forms beyond the deadline (and thus fail to comply with CPR requirements) could result in fines, and penalties.
-This is in addition to the consequences of any failure to comply with Solicitors Regulation Authority (SRA) principles, such as treating customers fairly.
+Failure to use the updated TA6 form if and when it becomes compulsory (and thus failure to comply with CPR requirements) could result in fines, and penalties.
+This is in addition to the consequences of any failure to comply with Solicitors Regulation Authority (SRA) principles, such as treating customers fairly, and any potential negligence claims from clients and lenders relating to any additional information that may be required to be obtained and/or given following the updated form.

-Following feedback from its members, the Law Society decided to postpone the compulsory use of the new TA6 form until 15 January 2025.
-This now gives conveyancers the option to use the previous version (Fourth Edition, Second Revision, 2020) until this date or to start using the new Fifth Edition now.
+Following feedback received from its members through consultations done with an independent research agency, the Law Society decided to extend the deadline for the compulsory use of the new TA6 form until further notice so that it has time to consider the “huge amount of evidence collected”.
+Further updates are now expected in early 2025, which shows how challenging this topic is for the Law Society and those affected.
+This now gives conveyancers the option to use the previous version (Fourth Edition, Second Revision, 2020) or to start using the new Fifth Edition now.

-However, given that conveyancers will need to adopt the Fifth Edition form from January, conveyancers should consider updating their processes to use the new form as soon as possible.
-By doing this, conveyancers will already be complying with their duties and will minimise any risks of any potential complaints, fines, and penalties.
+Given that it is looking likely that conveyancers may need to adopt the Fifth Edition TA6 form at some point, conveyancers should start thinking about how these changes may affect their current processes, and may wish to consider updating their processes to use the new form sooner rather than later.
+By doing this, conveyancers will already be complying with their duties and will minimise any risks of any potential complaints, fines, and penalties arising from being caught out should the new form become compulsory, and conveyancers have accidently missed information on the new mandatory adoption date.

-There are further practical reasons to adopt the revised forms.
-Some of the additional information will be easy to obtain, and may already have been disclosed by sellers to their agents.
-It is therefore quicker and easier to share this between conveyancers at the same time.
+There may be further practical reasons to adopt the revised form.
+Some of the additional information will be easy to obtain, and may already have been disclosed by sellers to their estate and/or lettings agents.
+It is therefore quicker and easier to share this with conveyancers at the same time.
 All parties involved in the process from agents to conveyancers should all have the same information about the relevant property – or where there are any discrepancies, they should be easier to identify and rectify at the earliest stage possible.

 Insurance and reputational considerations

-Potential implications of administrative errors around information provided are serious.
-Following the January deadline, conveyancers found not to be using the mandatory forms, where an issue arises, may be found to be negligent in their duty of exercising reasonable skill and care when providing services to a client.
-Additionally, a firm may be in breach of their professional duties with the regulator.
+Potential implications of administrative errors around information provided can be serious, and may apply regardless of the changes being proposed by the Law Society.
+Following any decision on the compulsory use of the updated form, conveyancers found not to be using the form, when required to do so, may be found to be negligent in their duty of exercising reasonable skill and care when providing services to a client.
+Additionally, firms should be mindful of not being in breach of their professional duties with the regulator.
 While a PII policy may cover a liability claim in the civil courts, fines and penalties are usually excluded under PII.

-Firms are also likely to be exposed to reputational harm where they fail to comply with the requirements with the consequences of unsatisfied clients and loss of business.
+Another point to consider is that firms may also be exposed to reputational harm where they fail to comply with any compulsory requirements with the potential consequences of unsatisfied clients and loss of business.

 Further guidance